Greybeard-Scripting/greybeard-scripting.github.io/index.md

 - **Comprehensive guides** for using and extending PowerShell Universal
 - **Coding standards** to ensure high-quality, maintainable scripts and modules
-- **Documentation for non-OOB (Out-of-the-Box) cmdlets and components** that enhance your automation solutions
+- **Documentation for non-OOB (Out-of-the-Box) cmdlets and cmdlets** that enhance your automation solutions
 - **Best practices** for PowerShell development

 ## Purpose